freedomotic/fd-user-manual/docs/source/plugins/twitter.rst

 Overview
 --------

-This actuator allows Freedomotic to publish messages as status updates on a twitter account.
+This plugin allows Freedomotic to publish messages, as status updates, on Twitter.
 A Twitter account is required to be configured to allow an external application status post messages.

 This plugin is configured to post on our twitter account @Freedomotic.
 You can make it post on your account following the instruction below.